lrothack/dev-ops/sonarqube/README.md

 ## Generating reports with SonarScanner

-`sonar-scanner` is run within the [SonarScanner CLI Docker image](https://github.com/SonarSource/sonar-scanner-cli-docker) by default.
+SonarScanner is run within the [SonarScanner CLI Docker image](https://github.com/SonarSource/sonar-scanner-cli-docker) by default.

 1. Setup a virtual environment and install the requirements: